lukeasrodgers/ruby-fortran-ffi-poc/README.md

 module name.

 The Fortran derived type point variable, here called `gpoint`, must be declared as module data.
-Every effort I made to avoid this resulted in segfaults with interoping with ruby, I'm assuming because the `point` object would get freed when it went out of scope in the subroutine.
+Every effort I made to avoid this resulted in segfaults when interoping with ruby, I'm assuming because the `point` object would get freed when it went out of scope in the subroutine.

 In order to interact with the integers passed to the Fortran subroutine, they must be both declared as `c_int` and passed by value.

+ruby:

 ```ruby
 class Point < FFI::Struct